-A vacation in France offers sun bathing on Mediterranean shores, snow skiing in The Alps, admiring masterpieces at the Louvre, and wine tasting throughout the country.
+France holidays offer sun bathing on Mediterranean shores, snow skiing in The Alps, admiring masterpieces at the Louvre, and wine tasting throughout the country.
+There are many outdoor activities to pursue when you travel to France.

 Each of France’s 11 diverse wine regions yields a unique product.
 The Bordeaux region produces one-third of all the fine wines in France, while the world’s most famous brandy comes from the rural town of Cognac.
 The region of Burgundy claims more A.O.C. wines—France’s highest quality classification for wine—than any other area of the country.
 And, the Champagne region of France is the only place in the world that can legitimately call its sparkling wine “Champagne.”